smithgeoffrey/go-coop/README.md

     GENERALLY
     - keep everything broken out and modular so the structure looks simple and clean even as the app grows
-    - use dependency managment [5]
+    - use dependency management [5]
     - use a debugger [6]

     TESTING
-    - include testing as a top-level package, a first-class citizen
+    - include testing as a first-class citizen
     - play with mocking
     - play with continuously building/testing the app